schlick7/LuteForMobile/docs/stuff.md

 - add a toggle to book details to select between Server parsing or App parsing
   - include hint
   - put this in the edit button and move the confirmation to the edit button popup for editing the term.
-- When page marked as done and a popup to navigate to books to pick out another.
+- When the page/book marked as done add a popup to navigate to books to pick out another.
 Add a great job or something and a animation of some kind to celebrate the completetion of a book.
-Include number of words in the book?
+Include number of words in the book and other book and term stats?
 - add a selector in language settings to apply TTS voices based on languages.
-- add todays read stats to bottom nav bar